raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 --- /task ---

-However, there is a now problem with your game: the next time you run it, the skier will still be wearing the `fallenover` costume.
+However, there is a now problem with your game: the next time you run it, the skier will still be wearing the `fallenover`{:class="blocklooks"} costume.

 --- task ---

-Edit the skier's so that their costume changes back to `skiing` when the game starts by `switching the costume to skiing`{:class="blocklooks"}.
+Edit the skier's so that their costume changes back to `skiing`{:class="blocklooks"} when the game starts by `switching the costume to skiing`{:class="blocklooks"}.

 ![crash code switch costume to skiing](images/crash_code3.png)